-You must be familiar with the Hong Kong egg tarts (蛋挞) if you like Cantonese dim sum.
-Whilst the barbecue meat bun is the signature of the savory dim sum, the most lovable dessert will be none other than the Hong Kong egg tart.
-Hong Kong egg tarts are derived from the Portuguese pastel de nata from the times when the Portuguese arrived at Macau at the turn of the twentieth century.
+If you like Cantonese dim sum, you must be familiar with Hong Kong egg tarts.
+While the barbecue meat bun is the signature item of dim sum restaurants and Chinese bakeries, the most lovable dessert will be none other than the Hong Kong egg tart.
+Hong Kong egg tarts are derived from the Portuguese pastel de nata from when the Portuguese arrived in Macau at the turn of the twentieth century.

 1. Hong Kong Egg Tarts (蛋挞)

 There are two types of Hong Kong egg tarts.
-One is with shortcrust pastry and the other is by using the Chinese puff pastry.
-The best Hong Kong egg tarts are made from the Chinese puff pastry, which is slightly different from the western puff pastry.
-This pastry is less oily than the western version with a more floury flavor.
-Traditional pastry chefs used lard to make this pastry, but recently many bakeries and dim sum makers have changed from lard to butter, which is healthier and has a universal flavor.
+One is with shortcrust pastry, and the other uses Chinese puff pastry.
+The best Hong Kong egg tarts are made from Chinese puff pastry, slightly different from Western puff pastry.
+This pastry is less oily than the Western version, with a more floury flavor.
+Traditional pastry chefs used lard to make this pastry, but recently, many bakeries and dim sum makers have changed from lard to butter, which is healthier and has a universal flavor.

 b.
 What is Chinese puff pastry?

 “The flavor of the Chinese puff pastry (酥皮) is different from the western version.
 The most significant difference is that the Chinese version is less oily.
-It is the pastry of choice for many Chinese dim sums such as egg tarts, salted egg rolls and baked buns (烧包).
+It is the pastry for many Chinese dim sums, such as egg tarts, salted egg rolls, and baked buns (烧包).
 It is a delectable surprise for people who have not tried it.”